portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ### Port Services Info (PENDING)

 Information about services that are offered by a port.
 Eg: bunkering, marpol, mooring, pilots, tugs,...
-(TODO buscar a la web de l'APB)
+(TO DO buscar a la web de l'APB)

+Pilotage

+  Compulsory for vessels over 500 GT.
+The service is permanent.

+Tugs and linesmen

+  7 private harbour tugs are available (From 45 to 80 tons of bollard pull).
+If required tug or linesmen assistance they will be requested through Barcelona Port Control.
+Tug's line used.

+Reception Facilities

+  There are reception facilities for most residues generated from ships.

+Buoyage

+  IALA Maritime Buoyage System A.

+Time

+  GMT plus 1 hour; GMT plus 2 hours (spring and summer).

+Social Services for Seamen

+  “Stella Maris": 34 934431965 (24 hours) Fax 34 934431843  e-mail: apomar@icab.es

+  Special Operations

+  Special operations like launching lifeboats, cleaning, rinsing or painting of the hull, diving operations, main engine immobilisation, hot works and others must be permitted by port authorities.
+It is recommended applying for permission trough agents in advance -at least 48 hours before arriving or 72 hours before arriving if the special operation is expected during weekend or bank holyday -.

 ### Port Calendar (PENDING)